Educational Programs for Schools And Public Outreach

 Global Sunlight STEM Education Project

-Global Sunlight STEM Education Project is a worldwide campaign that encourages the use of astronomy to introduce STEM, inspire our youth in unserved communities, and inspire students to consider STEM careers.
+The Global Sunlight STEM Education Project is a worldwide program that encourages the use of astronomy to introduce STEM, inspire youth in unserved communities, and encourage students to consider STEM careers.

 Mission

-Astronomy For Equity (A4E) is gathering new, unused eclipse glasses to be shipped and distributed to unserved and marginalized communities for ongoing education and outreach programs.
+Astronomy For Equity (A4E) has gathered more than a million new, unused eclipse glasses to be shipped and distributed to unserved and marginalized communities for ongoing education and outreach programs.

 These school and outreach solar astronomy programs will be ongoing and will use these eclipse glasses to serve students for years to come.
 They are not dependent on having an eclipse where the glasses are used once and discarded or set aside.